Efficient Hamiltonian, structure and trace distance learning of Gaussian states: Introduction

 Another fruitful approach to obtain efficient algorithms is to consider the learning of more restricted and physically motivated quantum states and evolutions, such as those generated by local Hamiltonians~\cite{li2307heisenberg,stilck2024efficient,mobus2023dissipation,huang2023learning,bakshi2024structure} or their Gibbs states~\cite{bakshi2024learning,haah2022optimal,2004.07266,rouze2024learning,narayanan2024improved,rouze2024efficient}, where the problem of inferring the parameters of the underlying Hamiltonian is broadly referred to as the Hamiltonian learning problem.
 This line of work culminated in efficient algorithms (both in terms of samples and computationally) under various assumptions.
 The first sample-efficient algorithm for an arbitrary constant temperature local quantum Hamiltonian was given by~\cite{2004.07266}, however the sample complexity was still polynomial in system size and the postprocessing was only efficient under further assumptions on the model, as it required solving a maximum entropy optimization problem.
 This was followed by work of~\cite{haah2022optimal}, which focused on the high temperature regime.
 Resorting to cluster expansion techniques, they were able to obtain optimal sample complexity bounds and efficient post-processing.
 More recently~\cite{bakshi2024learning} gave Hamiltonian learning algorithms for general Hamiltonians with efficient sample and computational complexity based on sums-of-squares relaxations.
 However, the scaling of both the sample complexity and computational complexity is a high-degree polynomial and likely far from optimal.

 This program can be understood as a quantum version of the widely studied classical problem of learning a discrete graphical or Ising model \cite{santhanam2012information,Ravikumar2010,bresler2015efficiently,vuffray2016interaction,klivans2017learning,hamilton2017information,wu2019sparse}, but a lot of progress is still required to put the quantum protocols on an equal footing with their classical counterparts.
-The currently best known general purpose computationally efficient quantum protocols for Hamiltonian learning from a Gibbs state of spin systems require previous knowledge of the graph w.r.t. which the Hamiltonian is local and have a sample complexity that is polynomial in the system's size~\cite{bakshi2024learning,narayanan2024improved}.
+The currently best known general purpose computationally efficient quantum protocols for Hamiltonian learning from a Gibbs state of spin systems require previous knowledge of the graph w.r.t. which the Hamiltonian is local and have a sample complexity that is polynomial in the system's size~\cite{bakshi2024learning,narayanan2024improved}\footnote{After the first version of this work was made public, logarithmic sample complexity was proven by~\cite{chen2025learning}.}.
 In contrast, for classical discrete graphical models it is known how to learn the graph with a number of samples that scales logarithmically in the system's size~\cite{bresler2015efficiently,vuffray2016interaction,klivans2017learning}, and known algorithms are essentially optimal~\cite{santhanam2012information}.
 Furthermore, the only known computationally efficient algorithms have a highly suboptimal scaling in precision~\cite{bakshi2024learning,narayanan2024improved} and, in a nutshell, the main technical barrier to generalize such results to quantum states is the lack of (exact) conditional independence structures for the underlying states which is central to most classical results.